SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 run;
 ```

-*Coding was done to make our report work.
-Some might say that PROC PRINT failed, but it did exactly what it was supposed to do.
+*Some might say that PROC PRINT failed, but it did exactly what it was supposed to do.
 Assuming that a reporting PROC could replace an analytical one (or an analytical process) would, however, constitute a failure.
 The "win" in the case was to recognize that the derived metrics must be recomputed after aggregation.*

 <br>